WPJohnny-plugins/wp-featherlight-disabled/readme.txt

 = Developer Notes =

 Plugin has no options.
-Some handy filters are available to modify defaul behavior.
+Some handy filters are available to modify default behavior.
 All images using default WordPress captions will also include a caption when the image is lightboxed.
 To disable this behavior, filter `wp_featherlight_captions` to false.

 = Contributing =